mobeen7asif/news_app/README.md

    NYTIMES=your_nytimes_api_key
    ```

-2. If needed, update any other environment variables in `backend/.env.example` and `frontend/.env.example` to match your specific requirements.
+2. If needed, update any other environment variables in `backend/.env.example` to match your specific requirements.

 ### 3. Docker Setup and Running the Application